abstract-object/TinyApp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Features

+- Easily register an account and create short links
+- Users visiting the short links are logged, and a list of visitors and timestamps are available from the info page
+- Change the URL associated with your created link or delete your link at any time
+- Minimalistic, functional design
+- TinyApp will (almost) never shout at you

 ## Final Product

 ![Screenshot of URLs page](https://github.com/abstract-object/TinyApp/blob/master/docs/urls-page.png)